 What is preventive maintenance?

 You might have heard people talking about two kinds of maintenance: predictive and preventive.
-The former works on the actual usage of the equipment instead of predetermined time periods to deliberate when replacements will be needed.
-For example, a vehicle might need to be serviced after every thousand miles based on predictive maintenance, but the same vehicle might be serviced after every 3 months based on a preventive maintenance schedule.
+The former works on the actual usage of the equipment to estimate when it should be sent for maintenance.

-As far as costs are concerned, predictive maintenance often revolves around the use of advanced technology like infrared thermal imaging or vibration analysis to forecast the cause of equipment failure, which is why it can have high short-term costs associated with it.
-Preventive maintenance, on the other hand, can reduce downtimes and improve equipment longevity just because it is so regular.
+Preventive maintenance, on the other hand, can reduce downtimes and improve equipment longevity simply because it is so regular.
 This is why a lot of industries seem to prefer preventive maintenance to help them improve productivity outcomes.

 Which industries benefit from preventive maintenance?

-Companies which deal with a lot of expensive or complex equipment are generally more inclined towards using preventive maintenance.
+Companies that deal with a lot of expensive or complex equipment are generally prefer using preventive maintenance.
 These are also the same companies who invest a lot in CMMS, maintenance personnel, and service equipment.

-One example could be the manufacturing industry.
-Efficient maintenance management is highly crucial in order to achieve desired levels of performance in this sector, where a faulty machine or a broken down belt can hugely affect your bottom line.
-In order to use preventive maintenance, manufacturing companies first gather downtime costs and calculate the dollar value of maintenance.
+To use preventive maintenance, manufacturing companies first gather downtime costs.
+Then they calculate the dollar value of maintenance.
 Doing so allows manufacturing firms to analyze the true cost of maintenance.
-They then pore over different operational variables which could improve technician response time, lower costs associated with spare parts, and optimize long-term workflows.
+After that, they pore over different operational variables which could improve technician response time and optimize long-term workflows.

 What makes for a great preventive maintenance checklist?